How much can you save?

 Since you own your solar system, Duke Energy does not have an in-house solar installation or maintenance team to repair your solar panels.
 You will need to work with a local solar company for any maintenance services.
 If you are having performance or warranty issues with your solar system, get in touch!
 Our in-house solar tech support team would be happy to diagnose your system.

-Right now, Duke Energy has not launched any other solar rebates.
-However, as a building performance company serving the Carolinas, we’re all for improving the way people make and use energy!
+As a solar and building performance company serving the Carolinas, we’re all for improving the way people make and use energy!
 Here are some other energy-related residential rebates offered by Duke Energy:

 What areas do you serve?